HadrienG2/cl-plusplus/README.md

 Once you have confirmed that the examples applications are working, studying their code and the wrapper's headers, should give you a good feel of how the wrapper works.
 A first draft of higher-quality documentation is available in the doc/ sub-directory of the source tree.

-Said documentation is written using the Asciidoc format and rendered into HTML.
+Said documentation is written using the Asciidoc format and rendered into HTML for your viewing pleasure.
 If you have asciidoctor installed, CMake will render the documentaiton automatically as part of a CLplusplus build.

 ## What are the current and targeted OpenCL support?
-At the moment (Nov.
-2015) I am targeting OpenCL 1.2, because that is the best which my GPU vendor will accept to support, in an attempt to push forward its own competing proprietary technology.
+At the moment (March 2016) I am targeting OpenCL 1.2, because that is the best which my GPU vendor will accept to support, in an attempt to push forward its own competing proprietary technology.

 Platform layer is complete: one can query platforms and devices, create contexts, and query context properties.